Akrasia0/liz/README.md

 Liz uses Express-style middleware for a clear, linear processing flow:

 ```
-Input → Validation → Memory Creation → Load History → Context Wrapping → Routing → Handler (handlers can be as complex as you want)
+Input → Middlewares → Routing → Handler (handlers can be as complex as you want)
 ```

 Each step is a middleware function that you can modify: